TartanLlama/cpp-documentation-example/README.md

 ## Activating

-Activate the environment by running activate.sh or activate.bat This also compiles the code and the documentation
+Activate the environment by running `activate.sh` or `activate.bat` This also compiles the code and the documentation

 ## Building

-Building the code as well as the documentation: make
+Building the code as well as the documentation: `make`

 ## Rebuilding

-To fix some dependancies: make clean
+To fix some dependencies: `make clean`
-And sometimes: cmake --build .
+And sometimes: `cmake --build .`

 ## Usage